rumps/rump-less/README.md

 #### `options.styles.less`
-This specifies any options you want to override in LESS. (specifically [gulp-less](https://github.com/plus3network/gulp-less)) Compression plugin by default is inlcuded or excluded based on the minify option above.
+This specifies any options you want to override in LESS. (specifically [gulp-less](https://github.com/plus3network/gulp-less)) Compression plugin by default is included or excluded based on the minify option above.
 Default search paths for `@import` are also added, including: `node_modules`, `bower_components`, and root source path for styles detailed above.